-→Where an auditor may have been subsequently authorised by the EPA under s103X of the Act to carry out an audit, the auditor must include details of the authorisation in the audit report. ←
+Where an auditor may have been subsequently authorised by the EPA under section 103X of the EP Act to carry out an audit, the auditor must include details of the authorisation in the audit report.

-MGR 6 Statement of independence
+MGR6 Statement of independence

-Auditors must include a statement in interim audit advice and audit reports which documents that in carrying out the audit they have exercised their own professional judgment and that their audit determinations have been reached independently and have not been unduly influenced by the views or actions of others, particularly those who may have an interest in the outcome of the audit.
+Auditors must include a statement in interim audit advice and in audit reports which documents that in carrying out the audit they have exercised their own professional judgment and that their audit determinations have been reached independently and have not been unduly influenced by the views or actions of others, particularly those who may have an interest in the outcome of the audit.

-MGR 7 Risk based decision making
+MGR7 Risk based decision making

-Auditors must consider the Objects of the Environment Protection Act 1993 and apply the principles of risk-based decision making as described in the National Environment Protection (Assessment of site contamination) Measure 1999 (as amended in 2013) and relevant EPA guidelines, when carrying out an audit.
+Auditors must consider the Objects of the Act and apply the principles of risk-based decision making as described in the ASC NEPM and relevant EPA guidelines, when carrying out an audit.
 Auditors must include a statement in each audit report which documents this consideration.

-MGR 8 Duty of care
+MGR8 Duty of care